 - 4.2.1 The Center of the Home Screen displays the NGR Voltage and NGR Current. - 4.2.2 The unit device name will be displayed in the top left corner. - 4.2.3 The password status is displayed in the top right corner.
 A black closed lock indicates that the unit is currently password protected.
 A green open lock indicates that the password has been entered and the unit is unlocked for changes and tests.
-If the unit is unlocked a timer will also be displayed.
-When this timer reaches 0 the unit will lock itself. - 4.2.4 If the screen is solid red or flashing red the unit currently has an alarm press anywhere to get to the system screen for more detail. - 4.2.5 The software version is displayed in the upper right corner of the Home Screen.
+If the unit is unlocked the abbreviated username of the logged in user will be displayed next to the time. - 4.2.4 If the screen is solid red or flashing red the unit currently has an alarm.
+Press anywhere to get to the System Screen for more detail.

+4.2.5 The software version is displayed in the upper right corner of the Home Screen.